WenPai-org/wenpai.org/wp-content/plugins/advanced-query-loop/readme.md

 #### Include Posts

-Choose the posts you want to display manually.
+Choose the posts you want to display manually or only the children of the current content.

 #### Exclude current post